A Guys Guide to Having A Fun Guys Weekend in New Orleans

-The Big Easy – which deserves its nick-name, by the way – boasts some of the best restaurants, music clubs and bars in the world, all in a fun, eccentric, party atmosphere.
+Of all the cities in the United States, it's hard to find a better mancation or guys weekend destination than New Orleans.
+The Big Easy – which deserves its nickname, by the way – boasts some of the best restaurants, music clubs and bars in the world, all in a fun, eccentric, party atmosphere.

 Drinking is what people probably think about most when they first consider New Orleans, so let's get this out of the way.
 New Orleans has no shortage of bars - be them high class hotel bars, dive bars frequented by locals, and everything in between.

 There is more to the New Orleans bar scene than Bourbon Street and the French Quarter, but that's probably where you'll start ...

 Among the sights and sounds you'll find there is Lafitte's Blacksmith Shop, a bar housed in a building erected in 1732.
 The building, which may have been the headquarters of pirate Jean Lafitte's smuggling operations, is filled with history and the unique energy of Old New Orleans.
 Soak it up here at the Blacksmith Shop, and enjoy a frozen daiquiri or hurricane by candlelight; at night the bar is lit entirely by candles.
 While mostly a tourist attraction it is worth visiting once to say you have been there.

 While still in the French Quarter there are two daiquiri shops you have to visit: Bourbon Heat and Jesters.